In this article

 Table of contents

-Business credit cards are a great tool for accessing capital, but it can be difficult to qualify for them if you have poor credit.
+Unsecured business credit cards are great tools for accessing capital, but they can be difficult to qualify for if you have poor credit.
 In that case, secured business credit cards are another option to consider.

-In this guide, we'll explain how secured and unsecured credit cards work, so you know which type of card to choose for your business.
+In this guide, we'll provide a detailed explanation of how secured and unsecured credit cards work, so you can decide which type to choose for your business.

 What is a secured credit card?

-A secured credit card is a type of credit card that requires a security deposit to open the account.
+A secured credit card is a type of credit card that requires a security deposit to open.
 The security deposit then serves as the card’s credit limit, and is typically refundable when the account is closed.

 When you spend money using a secured credit card, that money is added to your balance and deducted from your available line of credit.
 You then have the option to pay the balance off completely or carry the balance month to month, making small payments.
 If you take the month-to-month route, you’ll pay interest charges as a result.